 We are celebrating International Women's Day at the YONEX All England and Indian superstar Saina Nehwal wants to celebrate in the best possible way by winning badminton's most coveted silverware for 'Indian women' everywhere.

-A runner-up three years ago, Saina Nehwal has not given up on her dream of winning the oldest title in badminton by triumphing at the YONEX All England Open.
+A runner-up four years ago, Saina Nehwal has not given up on her dream of winning the oldest title in badminton by triumphing at the YONEX All England Open.

-The 27-year-old Indian has Commonwealth, Asian, World and Olympic medals to her name – as well as Superseries wins in Australia, India, France, Hong Kong, Indonesia and Singapore.
+The 31-year-old Indian has Commonwealth, Asian, World and Olympic medals to her name – as well as a host of world circuit titles to her name.

 But she has yet to climb the top step of the podium in Birmingham and is determined to do so before her time in the game comes to an end – and make a little bit of history in doing so.

 “In badminton we all know that it is one of the oldest and most prestigious tournaments – it is a dream of all badminton players to win it,” she said.

 “The cream of all badminton players vie for the honour of being champion at the YONEX All England, so it is most liked by badminton players.